 Religion in India

-This can be quite a culture shock for expats, being an eye-opening experience and an opportunity to learn about various cultures and religious traditions.
+This can be an eye-opening experience and an opportunity to learn about various cultures and religious traditions.
 Major religious festivals make for a colourful and warm experience, and different regions celebrate varying public holidays.
-While this could make adjusting to one's new home overwhelming, open-minded expats can benefit from the ease of making friends and settling in.
+While this could make adjusting to their new home overwhelming, open-minded expats can benefit from the ease of making friends and settling in.
 We encourage expats to be respectful of people and the diversity of religions.

 Language barriers in India

 India's official and main languages are Hindi and English, and for many expats in their work environment or in large cities, language barriers are unlikely to be a problem.
-That said, the further one ventures from a large urban area, the more likely they will encounter diverse ethnic groups speaking different languages and dialects, with major differences noticed in the north compared to the south.
+The further from a large urban area expats venture, the more likely they will encounter diverse ethnic groups speaking different languages and dialects, with major differences noticed in the north compared to the south.

-When moving to India, it is worth for an expat to learn at least a few key phrases of their host area's predominant language.
-This can help an expat when going about their day or asking about public transport as well as learning more about culture in India.
+When moving to India, it is worth learning at least a few key phrases of an area's predominant language.
+This can help an expat when going about their day or inquiring about public transport routes, as well as learning more about culture in India.

 Poverty in India

-The wealth gap in India is massive – slums are side-by-side with skyscrapers and mansions.
-Poverty is a reality in India and expats will be confronted with it almost anywhere they go.
+The wealth gap in India is massive – slums sit cheek by jowl with wealthy areas.
+Poverty is a reality in India and expats will be confronted with it daily.

 Expats will get used to being targeted by beggars.
 The best option is always to ignore them.
 If one feels compelled to give something, food is always a better option than money.
 Wherever possible it is better to give to a reputable charity than individuals on the street.